After hours please call: Alcohol and Drug Helpline: 24/7 Support - 0800 787 797 OR NZ Police on 111 if there is an emergency.

 The benefit of attending group support meetings has been shown to empower the family which in turn can create a shift in the addicted family member so please try to get along to one of these - the opposite of addiction is connection.

-Zoom Meetings - Live with Dave Kopa
+Zoom Meetings - Live with Tipene Pickett

 AUCKLAND NORTH SHORE

-11am, Saturday 4 October 2025
+11am, Saturday 1 November 2025

 Pickles Cafe, 1 Antares Place